Taking a Comprehensive Approach to Container Security in 2018

 Orchestrators are the main management interface to run containers in production.
 As such, they are the front door to application runtime environments, and must be properly secured.
 Unfortunately, recent breaches such as the one at Tesla have shown this isn't always the case, and not due to lack of availability of tools or best practices - but rather due to negligence and ignorance.

 Container Security is Here to Stay

-Although container technology and security are still in the early stages, a lot of the tools needed to deliver and manage container security are available and already proven in the field.
+Although container technology and security practices around are still maturing, a lot of the tools needed to deliver and manage container security are available and already proven in the field.
 DevOps and security do not have to battle it out.
 With the right procedures, and by assembling a container security program, organizations can continue to enjoy the significant advantages of agile, scalable deployment of cloud-native applications, while compliance and security are adhered to as well.

 For an in-depth look into these challenges and how they can be tackled through a comprehensive approach, join us for our live webinar with Adrian Lane from Securosis.